-By way of guidance, in Annexes 1 and 2, we have identified two template questions of interpretation of EU law where we consider that guidance from the CJEU would be useful and suggest below relevant wording which you may be able to use and adapt in the event that one of the questions arises in any of your cases.48
+By way of guidance, in the Annex, we have drafted a template question of interpretation of EU law where we consider that guidance from the CJEU would be useful and suggest below relevant wording which you may be able to use and adapt in the event that one of the questions arises in any of your cases.
+We are continuing to work on such templates so please do not hesitate to contact us for further input.

 To the extent possible, a concerted effort at the national level may be helpful in supporting the need for a reference.

 This may involve the following activities around a specific EU law issue: